Nasaukwuoma/Alx-pre_course/0x01-git/README.md

-this is a non-empty readme.md
+this readme.md have been updated